wofsauge/IsaacDocs/docs/xml/curses.md

 Stores the names and ids of the available curses.

-**Resource-Folder**{: .info .green }: Placing this file inside a mods resources folder will rename curses.
+**Resource-Folder**{: .xmlInfo .green }: Placing this file inside a mods resources folder will rename curses.

-**Content-Folder**{: .info .green }: Placing this file in a content folder of a mod will add a new Curse.
+**Content-Folder**{: .xmlInfo .green }: Placing this file in a content folder of a mod will add a new Curse.
 The new curse must be applied using lua, since it cant be encountered normally!

 | Variable-Name | Possible Values | Description |